 Exam Tip: Gotchas

-Section 101 has NO exemptions.
-Even exempt securities and exempt transactions are subject to antifraud provisions.
+The antifraud provision has NO exemptions.
+Even exempt securities and exempt transactions are subject to antifraud rules.
 The exam frequently asks whether a particular exemption shields a person from fraud liability; it does not.
-A government bond may be exempt from registration, but selling it through fraud still violates Section 101.
+A government bond may be exempt from registration, but selling it through fraud still violates the antifraud provision.

-Section 405 addresses a specific type of misleading statement.
+The USA bars one specific type of misleading statement about the meaning of registration.
 Here's what you need to know:

 - The fact that a person or security is registered does NOT mean the Administrator has: